orppst/guide/docs/Observer/Submitting Proposals/index.md

 The "eye" button in the _Observing Mode Details_ section will toggle a display of the details of the selected mode.
-For example, the eMerlin modes show details of the receivers and the correlator involved, and will show which of the telescopes will ideally be used for the observation.
+For example, the eMerlin modes show details of the receivers and the correlator involved, and will show which of the telescopes will be used for the observation in the ideal case.

 ## Step 4 - Review selections before submitting